-If you’re like me, then you’re probably looking for ways to make extra money online, whether it’s to pay off your credit cards, save up for a European vacation, or add to your retirement fund.
+If you’re like me, then you’re probably looking for ways to make extra money online, whether it’s to pay off your credit card debt, save up for a vacation, or add to your retirement fund.

 Because really, why rely on just your job when you can get extra money by simply filling out surveys.